-1 Diogo Ortigão Ramos and Gonçalo Bastos Lopes are partners at Cuatrecasas.
+Diogo Ortigão Ramos and Gonçalo Bastos Lopes are partners and Ana Helena Farinha is a senior associate at Cuatrecasas.
 The authors would like to acknowledge the contribution of their colleague Paulo Costa Martins on the regulatory framework of regulated investment vehicles.